 Puppies, like babies, have no self-control.
 Everything goes into their mouths, whether it should or not.
 Their noses are looking for the next great smell.
 Their attention spans are about two seconds long.
-They can’t hold their bladders more than a minute.
-By puppy-proofing your home, you’ll save yourself time, energy and frustration.
+They can’t hold their bladders for more than a minute.
+You’ll save time, energy, and frustration by puppy-proofing your home.

 Your puppy will spend most of his or her time in the house, so start your puppy-proofing efforts inside.
 Start your puppy-proofing by doing the following:

 - Cap your outlets.
-Because puppies are curious about absolutely everything, make sure to put child-protective covers on your lower outlets.
+Because puppies are curious about everything, put child-protective covers on your lower outlets.
 You don’t want your puppy licking an outlet and getting a shock.

 - Look at your home from your puppy’s viewpoint.
 Get down on your hands and knees and crawl around your home.
-Anything that’s at your eye level will be the same for your puppy.
-This exercise will allow you to see where the breakables, “swallow-ables” and sharp objects are, so you can move those items out of the reach of your pet.
+Anything at your eye level will be the same for your puppy.
+This exercise will allow you to see where the breakables, “swallow-ables,” and sharp objects are so that you can move those items out of your pet’s reach.

 - Move your plants.
 There are several reasons for putting your plants out of the reach of your new puppy.
 First, even the largest houseplant looks like a toy to a puppy.
 The last thing you want is to come home and find your favorite indoor tree or large plant reduced to a pile of dirt and some sticks.
 Second, some houseplants are poisonous to dogs, regardless of their size.

 - Secure trash cans.
-Larger trash cans, such as the one you probably have in your kitchen, should have a closing lid that can’t be opened if the can is pushed over.
-Other trash cans, like the ones in bathrooms, should either be put up, away from prying noses and paws or should have closing lids, like your kitchen trash.
+More giant trash cans, such as the one you probably have in your kitchen, should have a closing lid that can’t be opened if the can is pushed over.
+Other trash cans, like the ones in bathrooms, should either be put up away from prying noses and paws or should have closing lids, like your kitchen trash.

 - Move cleaning supplies.
-Puppies are smart and curious.
-They can easily figure out how to get their noses into lower cupboards, which can lead to problems if they get into a cabinet where the cleaning supplies are stored or if a member of your family may forget to close a cabinet.
+Puppies are intelligent and curious.
+They can quickly figure out how to get their noses into lower cupboards, which can lead to problems if they get into a cabinet where the cleaning supplies are stored or if a family member may forget to close a cabinet.

 - Secure litter boxes.
 To puppies, litter boxes are nothing more than a treat jar.
-Make sure litter boxes are up off the floor or have a closing lid to cut down on the chance of your puppy stopping by for a quick snack.
+Make sure litter boxes are off the floor or have a closing lid to reduce the chance of your puppy stopping by for a quick snack.
 Other than the fact that the whole idea is distasteful (no pun intended), puppies can be made ill when litter gets into their digestive systems.

 - Pick up pennies and other small objects.
-Dropped coins, bottle tops, cell phone ear buds and so forth can become the instant focus of a puppy’s desire to put everything in their mouths.
-Make sure any anything that falls on the floor is picked up quickly and put away properly.
+Dropped coins, bottle tops, cell phone earbuds, and so forth can become the instant focus of a puppy’s desire to put everything in their mouth.
+Ensure anything that falls on the floor is picked up quickly and put away correctly.